sirnornur/msnnts/README.md

 Additional requirement: endpoints should run in constant time and memory (O(1)).

 The provided solution endpoints work in constant O(1) time.
 The whole service requires constant memory (required memory amount is fixed and does not increase as the transactions increase).
+The solutions statistics accuracy is about a second.

 I used the circular buffer data structure for this task (own implementation) for the following advantages:<br/>
  - Getting element by index requires constant time - data is stored in simple java array of fixed length.